ethereum/go-ethereum/swarm/pss/ARCHITECTURE.md

 ## STATUS OF THIS DOCUMENT

-`pss` is under active development, and the first implementation is yet to be merged to the Ethereum main branch.
+`pss` is under active development, and the first implementation is yet to be merged to the Essentia main branch.
 Expect things to change.

 ## CORE INTERFACES